As an Amazon Associate, we earn from qualifying purchases and other affiliate schemes. Learn more.

 Eight – Mate

 The player who pulled the eight chooses a drinking buddy.
-Whenever one of you drinks, the other must do the same.
+Whenever one of you drinks, the other has to as well.

 Nine – Rhyme

 Choose any word you like.
 The player next to you (clockwise order) must say another word that rhymes.
-The first person to pause for too long or say a word that doesn’t fit the pattern takes a drink.
+This keep going around the circle until one player can't think of a word, or says one that doesn't rhyme – they've got to drink.

 Ten – Categories

-Choose a category of think, for example ‘fish’ or ‘football players’.
+Choose a type of thing, for example 'fish' or 'football players'.
 In clockwise order, players take turns naming something that fits the category.
 The first player to hesitate or mess up drinks.

 Jack – Never Have I Ever